Our Access Ambassadors

 Our Piws Access Ambassadors

-Our Access Ambassadors come from across Wales and represent a wide range of lived experiences.
+Our Access Ambassadors come from across UK and represent a wide range of lived experiences.
 Each ambassador brings valuable insight into different access needs, challenges and priorities.

 Sally Aitken